ryota-toda/specification/README.md

 **📝 Editing Each Element**
 1. Click the item to edit in the table to open the drawer.
 1. Make your desired edits within the drawer.
-1. Click the `submit` button at the bottom of the drawer.

 **🌎 Exporting as an .xlsx File**
 1. Click the `export xlsx` button from the sidebar.